 You, your family and your dog

 We use reward based systems so you will need to provide high quality rewards for your dog.
 If your dog likes toys, bring a selection (including a long tug toy) but if you are sharing a lesson, please leave the squeaky toys at home.
-Remember, we are on a sand surface so do not bring a toy that will pick up a lot of sand if you intend to let the dog have access to it back in the house.

 As for food, the ideal treat should be: